The Kontsevich integral for bottom tangles in handlebodies: Introduction

 \begin{theorem}[see Theorem \ref{prop:non-injectivity}] The ``hair functor'' $\kappa:\hA\to \tsA$ is not faithful.
 In fact, if $m,n\ge1$, then the map $\kappa:\hA(m,n)\to \tsA(m,n)$ is not injective. \end{theorem}

 Thus the functor $Z^\B$ {\emph{properly}} refines the restriction of the LMO functor~$\tiZ$ to~$\sLCob$.
-We prove the above theorem by applying Patureau-Mirand's proof \cite{Patureau-Mirand} of the non-injectivity of the ``hair map'' obtained by using Vogel's results \cite{Vogel}.
-The authors do not know whether $Z^\B$ is strictly stronger than $\tiZ$ as an invariant of bottom tangles in handlebodies.
+We prove the above theorem by adapting Patureau-Mirand's proof \cite{Patureau-Mirand} of the non-injectivity of the ``hair map'', {which itself uses Vogel's results \cite{Vogel}.} The authors do not know whether $Z^\B$ is strictly stronger than $\tiZ$ as an invariant of bottom tangles in handlebodies.
 In fact, we conjecture that the LMO functor $\tiZ:\LCob_q\to \tsA$ itself is faithful.

 {Recall that} the construction of the LMO functor $\wt Z$ involves surgery presentations of Lagrangian cobordisms. {Here surgery} translates into {the \emph{Aarhus integral},} which Bar-Natan, Garoufalidis, Rozansky and Thurston \cite{BGRT} introduced in their reconstruction of the LMO invariant.
-The construction of the functor $Z^\B$ in the present paper is simpler than that of $\wt Z$ {since it does not involve these surgery techniques}.
+The construction of the functor $Z^\B$ in the present paper is simpler than that of $\wt Z$ since it does not involve these surgery techniques.